 1. Working out

 Performing physical exercise during menstruation is something that many women avoid because it is considered unhealthy.
-Actually, the truth is it’s completely safe to work out or do anything that involves physical effort while on your period, unless you have health issues which may prevent you from doing that.
+Actually, the truth is it’s completely safe to work out or do anything that involves physical effort while on your period unless you have health issues that may prevent you from doing that.

-The only problem is that lots of women experience excessive blood flow and/or severe cramping in the first days of period, which may lessen their ability of performing physical activities.
+The only problem is that lots of women experience excessive blood flow and/or severe cramping in the first days of the period, which may lessen their ability to perform physical activities.
 On the other hand, it is well known that exercise helps reduce dysmenorrhea and water retention, common menstruation symptoms.
+Some women prefer doing Yoga doing their menstrual period, it’s know that Yoga is very good for the body and mind.

 2. Taking a bath